livepeer/docs/docs/video-miners/how-to-guides/l2-migration.md

     Once you have entered an address, you will see a message to sign and a text entry box for the signature.

     First, copy the message provided.
-Then go into your CLI and select option 16: Sign Message
+Then go into your CLI and select option 16: Sign Typed Data

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli2.png" alt="sign cli" width="300"/>

-    Follow the CLI's prompts to generate a signed message
+    Follow the CLI's prompts to generate a signature

     <img src="/docs-assets/video-miners/how-to-guides/sign-cli3.png" alt="sign cli" width="300"/>